See where your money is going and pay your bills with one free app. Here’s how Prism can help you stay on budget and even increase your credit score.

 Your personal data is never sold.
 This is a Prism pledge.

 Encrypted communications.
-All communications and data transmissions are encoded so that it can only be read by either you or by Prism.
+All communications and data transmissions are encoded so that they can only be read by either you or Prism.

 No information is stored on your tablet or mobile device.
 Login details and payment information is not stored on your device.
 Prism will only transmit that information to your services when you pay a bill.
 But it will never be transmitted back to your mobile phone or tablet.